Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ## How can it be abused to gain privileged access?

-I like to describe two attack scenario where privileged user or workload identity with “Advanced Live Response” permissions can gain Control Plane (Tier0) access.
+I would like to describe two attack scenarios where privileged users or workload identities with “Advanced Live Response” permissions can gain Control Plane (Tier0) access.
 They rely on the possibility to execute (unsigned) scripts and abusing the established security context of “Local System” privileges.
-All the following attack scenarios are general examples and should only give an impression how Tier0 devices (Domain Controllers, Privileged Access Workstations) could be affected.
-All of the given samples will work interactively in the command console (Portal UI) but also by using the API.
+All the following attack scenarios are general examples and should only give an impression of how Tier0 devices (Domain Controllers, Privileged Access Workstations) could be affected.
+All the given samples will work interactively in the command console (Portal UI) but also by using the API.

-In addition you should considered also indirect privilege escalation paths by other privileged user and workload identities which are able to takeover accounts or groups with “Live Response” permissions.
+In addition, you should consider also indirect privilege escalation paths by other privileged user and workload identities which are able to takeover accounts or groups with “Live Response” permissions.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponseOverviewAbuse.png)